 Raspberry Terrace sits in the Ford neighbourhood, a position that makes the GO line the realistic Toronto commute.
-A ten-minute drive to Milton GO Station puts Union under 70 minutes total.
-For those working in Mississauga, the 401 ramp at Regional Road 25 is a nine-minute drive, making the daily run to Square One or the 403 corridor manageable.
-Pearson is about half an hour by car.
-The street itself is quiet, a terrace that sees little through traffic, so the road network handles the load without the noise of a busier artery.
+The drive to Milton GO Station runs about ten minutes; from there, Union Station is roughly an hour total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is the daily handle, reachable in under ten minutes.
+The street itself is quiet enough that the road network handles the load without through-traffic noise.
+Pearson is a 30-minute drive, and Oakville or Burlington each run about 20 to 25 minutes.
+The highway access is the street's real advantage for commuters who need regional reach.

-Public elementary students on Raspberry Terrace draw to E.W.
-Foster Public School, a six-minute drive, or W.I.
-Dick Middle School at the same distance.
-Sam Sherratt Public School is a minute further.
-Catholic elementary students attend St. Scholastica Catholic Elementary, a four-minute drive from the street's southern end.
-Secondary catchment falls to Craig Kielburger Secondary School for public board students, a four-minute drive, and St. Francis Xavier Catholic Secondary School for Catholic students, seven minutes away.
+Public elementary catchment draws to E.W.
+Foster Public School, a six-minute drive, and W.I.
+Dick Middle School, also six minutes.
+Catholic elementary students attend St. Scholastica Catholic Elementary, walkable from parts of the street at four minutes.
+Secondary students route to Craig Kielburger Secondary School for the public board, a four-minute drive, or St. Francis Xavier Catholic Secondary School, seven minutes.
+The catchment mix gives families options depending on board preference, with most schools within a short drive.

 Detached inventory on Raspberry Terrace has seen 5 closed sales recently.
 Details below.